rkapl123/DBAddin/docs/DBModif.md

 *   `CmdTimeout`: the default timeout for a command to execute.
 *   `CnnTimeout`: the default timeout for connecting.
-*   `DefaultEnvironment`: default selected environment on startup.
+*   `DefaultEnvironment`: default selected environment on start-up.
 *   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people).
 *   `DBMapperCUDFlagStyle`: Style for setting Excel data tables when having CUD Flags set on DBMappers (to find the correct name for this enter `?
 ActiveCell.ListObject.TableStyle` in the VBE direct window having selected a cell in the desirably formatted data table).
 *   `DBMapperStandardStyle`: Style for setting Excel data tables when not having CUD Flags set on DBMappers.